KanishkNavale/AI-for-Robot-Tasks/README.md

         * Upgrade DDPG -> DP4G with PER.
         * Come up with the good sampling of goals.
 Sometimes, goal is placed in the robot or at an extremes of the workspace.

+3. December 19, 2021

+    * OUNoise does not improve exploration.

+    * Running env. with veolicty control signals has a hard time converging.

 ## Developers

 * Olga Klimashevska